-The spring 2019 Research Grant Program application period is now closed.
+The spring 2020 International Research Grant Program application period is now open.

 To receive future notifications of ALGSA Research Grant open application periods, please email email@example.com.